 Each doctoral student is required to serve as a teaching assistant for a minimum of one quarter.
 Additional information is detailed in the SPH Doctoral Handbook.

 All doctoral students are required to present their work (applied practice experience or integrated learning experience) at a scientific or professional conference either as a poster or as a short oral presentation.

-The Doctor of Philosophy (Ph.D.) programs prepare individuals for careers in scientific research and/or teaching at universities, in governmental agencies, industry and private organizations.
+The Doctor of Philosophy (Ph.D.) programs prepare individuals for careers in scientific research and/or teaching at universities and leadership positions in governmental agencies, health care, industry and private organizations.
 The Ph.D. curriculum provides advanced didactic training in a specific discipline, develops students’ critical thinking and research skills to conduct independent research, and enhances written and oral communication to the scientific community to advance the field through dissertation and peer-reviewed publications.
 Students may enroll on a full- or part-time basis; however, they must advance to candidacy within three years of entering the program, and complete the program within five years.
 Majors are available in: